shioyama/mobility/README.md

 This will generate the `post_translations` table with columns `title` and `content`, and all other necessary columns and indices.
-For more details see the API documentation on the [`Mobility::Backend::Table` class](http://www.rubydoc.info/gems/mobility/Mobility/Backend/Table).
+For more details see the [Table Backend](https://github.com/shioyama/mobility/wiki/Table-Backend) page of the wiki and API documentation on the [`Mobility::Backend::Table` class](http://www.rubydoc.info/gems/mobility/Mobility/Backend/Table).

 ### Column Backend (like Traco)